FaisalHammad1999/futureproofwiki/React-Deploy-with-Netlify.md

 Time to deploy your React app?
 Let's walkthrough setting up for a Netlify deploy.

 ## .toml file
 To configure a Netlify deployment, you can use the UI but today we will create a configuration file in our project instead.
 The netlify.toml file is going to contain the information Netlify needs to build and deploy our app.
-Create it in the top level of your project folder. `touch netlify.toml`.
+Create it in the top level of your project folder.
+- `touch netlify.toml` _(Mac/Linux/GitBash)_
+- `New-Item netlify.toml -type file` _(Powershell)_

 ***NB: If you use the UI for configuration, you will still need to define the command and publish settings but the UI will walk you through this***